RootedbySource/RootedbySource/README.md

 - 👀 I’m interested in Security operations
 - 🌱 I’m currently learning fundementals within automation for securtiy operations
 - 💞️ I’m looking to collaborate on building custom doc for security engineer projects
-- 📫 How to reach me masterfleurant@gmail.com / Linkedin Abraham Fleurant
+- 📫 How to reach me masterfleurant@gmail.com
 - 😄 Pronouns: ibrahim
 - - ⚡ Fun facts: I love when im focused and my brain is my at an infinite controlled speed.